-- Node certificates are revoked by Lighthouse when a node is unenrolled, or when the certificate has been replaced (after the replacement certificate has been used to successfully connect to the Lighthouse VPN).
-Revoked certificates cannot be used to authenticate to the Lighthouse VPN or REST API. - The Lighthouse CA can be revoked after it has been renewed when all nodes have been notified of the change.
+- The Lighthouse CA can be revoked after it has been renewed when all nodes have been notified of the change.
 Remediate or unenroll any disconnected nodes to complete this operation. - If a node is disconnected from Lighthouse for an extended period of time, it may not be possible to push the updated certificate to the node.
-Lighthouse will retry the push job regularly until the node's existing certificate has expired, at which point the node will have to be manually reenrolled.
+Lighthouse will retry the push job regularly until the node's existing certificate has expired, at which point the node will have to be manually re-enrolled.